 See how most of them have to invest crazy amounts of money every month, and barely get anything back?

 I would never invest close to $55,000 a month just to make $14,000 in profit, but that’s just me.
-Personally, I think there are many other great business models where you could make $14,000 per month profit without having to risk and invest $55,000.
-Heck, you could get to $14,000 per month without spending a single dime on paid ads or have to buy others people products just to sell them a bit higher later on.
+Personally, I think there are many other great business models where you could make a $14,000 per month profit without having to risk and invest $55,000.
+Heck, you could get to $14,000 per month without spending a single dime on paid ads or have to buy others people’s products just to sell them a bit higher later on.

 But anyway back to the issue…

 You don’t have a large margin for error.
 What if you invest $13,435, and you make back only $7,111 because there were some unexpected refunds and returns involved?
-You will have to pay from your own money to cover those… and yeah it can happen:
+You will have to pay with your own money to cover those… and yeah it can happen: